ganeti/ganeti/doc/move-instance.rst

 ``--src-ca-file``/``--dest-ca-file``
   Path to file containing source cluster Certificate Authority (CA) in PEM format.
-For self-signed certificates, this is the certificate itself.
+For self-signed certificates, this is the certificate itself (see more details below in :ref:`certificates`).
 For certificates signed by a third party CA, the complete chain must be in the file (see documentation for :manpage:`SSL_CTX_load_verify_locations(3)`).
 ``--src-username``/``--dest-username``
   RAPI username, must have write access to cluster.